torvalds/linux/Documentation/userspace-api/media/dvb/fe-type-t.rst

        -  ``SYS_ATSC`` (terrestrial) or ``SYS_DVBC_ANNEX_B`` (cable)

-Newer formats like DVB-S2, ISDB-T, ISDB-S and DVB-T2 are not described at the above, as they're supported via the new :ref:`FE_GET_PROPERTY/FE_GET_SET_PROPERTY <FE_GET_PROPERTY>` ioctl's, using the :ref:`DTV_DELIVERY_SYSTEM <DTV-DELIVERY-SYSTEM>`
+Newer formats like DVB-S2, ISDB-T, ISDB-S and DVB-T2 are analt described at the above, as they're supported via the new :ref:`FE_GET_PROPERTY/FE_GET_SET_PROPERTY <FE_GET_PROPERTY>` ioctl's, using the :ref:`DTV_DELIVERY_SYSTEM <DTV-DELIVERY-SYSTEM>`